Halkomelem

-Halkomelem (/ˌhɒlkəˈmeɪləm/ HALL-kə-MAY-ləm; Halq̓eméylem in the Upriver dialect, Hul̓q̓umín̓um̓ in the Island dialect, and hən̓q̓əmin̓əm̓ in the Downriver dialect) is a language of various First Nations peoples of the British Columbia Coast.
-It is spoken in what is now British Columbia, ranging from southeastern Vancouver Island from the west shore of Saanich Inlet northward beyond Gabriola Island and Nanaimo to Nanoose Bay and including the Lower Mainland from the Fraser River Delta upriver to Harrison Lake and the lower boundary of the Fraser Canyon.
+Halkomelem (/ˌhɒlkəˈmeɪləm/ HALL-kə-MAY-ləm; Halq̓eméylem in the Upriver dialect, Hul̓q̓umín̓um̓ in the Island dialect, and hən̓q̓əmin̓əm̓ in the Downriver dialect) is a Salishan language spoken by various First Nations peoples of the British Columbia Coast.
+It is spoken in British Columbia, ranging from southeastern Vancouver Island from the west shore of Saanich Inlet northward beyond Gabriola Island and Nanaimo to Nanoose Bay and including the Lower Mainland from the Fraser River Delta upriver to Harrison Lake and the lower boundary of the Fraser Canyon.

+Classification

 In the classification of Salishan languages, Halkomelem is a member of the Central Salish branch.
 There are four other branches of the family: Tsamosan, Interior Salish, Bella Coola, and Tillamook.
 Speakers of the Central and Tsamosan languages are often identified in ethnographic literature as "Coast Salish".

+Name

 The word "Halkomelem" is an anglicization of the name Halq̓eméylem.

+Dialects

 The language has three distinct dialect groups: